Private Guided Tours of Portugal with Ana Sofia

 Cancellation Policy: Read our full terms here

-The perfect introduction to Lisbon, this tour will help you get your bearings within the city while covering our most central neighborhoods and many of the the city’s main sights and landmarks.
+The perfect introduction to Lisbon, this walking tour will help you get your bearings within the city while covering our most central neighborhoods and many of the the city’s main sights and landmarks.

 The day’s plan is quite flexible and the order of our stops doesn’t especially matter, but I typically like to arrange it as follows: